 Both the West Coast Offense and Air Coryell Offense are hard to learn.
-The terminology is specific, and the time that it takes to get comfortable in either system is substantial.
-As previously mentioned, free agency further changed things as teams have a much larger turnover than in the 70’s and 80’s.
-What teams have done is to adjust their schemes to include a base scheme with another specialization.
+The terminology is specific, and the time that it takes to get comfortable with either system is substantial.
+As previously mentioned, free agency further changed things as teams have a much larger turnover than in the 70s and 80s.
+What teams have done is adjust their schemes to include a base scheme with another specialization.
 Common additions today are a power run game, read-option, play-action, or a lot of “12” personnel.
 This allows a team to be much more scheme diverse, not allowing a defense to concentrate on one primary scheme.

-But what if you could eliminate the big learning curve and not only keep defenses guessing between a primary scheme/specialization but having to keep guessing EVERY PLAY?
+But what if you could eliminate the big learning curve and not only keep defenses guessing between a primary scheme/specialization but have to keep guessing EVERY PLAY?

 May I Present Mr. Erhardt, and Mr. Perkins

 West Coast, Air Coryell, and Erhardt-Perkins were all described as offensive philosophies, and that is still accurate.
 But separation does exist when you get more specific.
 West Coast Offense and Air Coryell are probably best described as “Offensive Schemes” that incorporate plays and routes and terms.
 Erhardt-Perkins is probably best described as an offensive “System” that involves concepts.
 Running backs, wide receivers, and tight ends aren’t as many positions, but loosely applied tags to where a player probably lines up most of the time.
 Let’s start at the beginning.